browserengineering/book/book/styles.md

 code, too; I recommend doing that to help you debug problems.

 The great thing about parsing functions is that they can build on one another.
-For example, property-value pairs are a property, a colon, and a value,[^technically-different] with whitespace in between:
+For example, property–value pairs are a property, a colon, and a value,[^technically-different] with whitespace in between:

-[^technically-different]: In reality properties and values have
+[^technically-different]: In reality, properties and values have
-    different syntaxes, so using `word` for both isn't quite right, but for our browser's limited CSS this simplification will do.
+    different syntaxes, so using `word` for both isn't quite right, but for our browser's limited CSS implementation this simplification will do.

 ``` {.python}
 def pair(self):